 What about garden fencing in Shoreham?

-But have you considered the effect of fencing on our Environment and fauna other than privacy?
+Have you considered the effect of fencing on our native wildlife?

 The Problem

-Fences are an Important part of managing Rural properties, and they ensure domestic stock are contained and identify the legal boundaries of properties.
-However fences are also a major hazard for wildlife.
-Over 70 Aussie animal species have injured by them.
-This includes birds, possums, gliders, bats, koalas, wallabies and kangaroos.
+Fences are an important part of managing rural properties.
+They ensure domestic stock are contained, and they identify the legal boundaries of properties.
+However, fences are also a major hazard for wildlife, including birds, possums, gliders, bats, koalas, wallabies and kangaroos.
 Reptiles may also be at risk due to their backward facing scales which can get caught in narrow spaces and gaps in fencing.

-Fencing can pose several risks to wildlife.
-Fencing can lead to animals being tangled and seriously injured and fences can also limit natural dispersal and thereby reduce habitat availability.
-This can reduce breeding opportunities and may lead to lack of genetic mixing creating genetic problems especially in small populations.
+Fencing can lead to creature getting tangled and seriously injured.
+Fences can also limit natural dispersal and thereby reduce habitat availability which can lead to a reduction in breeding opportunities and may lead to lack of genetic mixing and so create genetic problems especially in small populations.

 Barbed wire

 Barbed wire presents a serious risk to wildlife and should be avoided.
-In the Macedon Ranges, gliding possums such as the Endangered greater glider and the locally common sugar glider have been found dead on barbed wire fences.
-Of course many animals escape barbed wire but sustain injuries , escape but die later as a result of their injuries.
+In the Macedon Ranges, gliding possums such as the endangered greater glider and the locally common sugar glider have been found dead on barbed wire fences.
+Of course, many animals escape barbed wire but sustain injuries and die later as a result of their injuries.

-Choose plain high tensile fencing wire which can contain most stock
+Design your fence so that it allows small creatures to pass underneath.
+Choose plain high tensile fencing wire which can contain most stock.

-If wire must be used avoid barbed wire on the top 3 strands and the bottom.
+If wire must be used, avoid barbed wire on the top three strands and the bottom.

-Keep the fence low max height 1.2m…kangaroos can pass over the top.
+Keep the fence low- the maximum height should be 1.2 metres so that kangaroos can pass over the top.

-In high quality vegetation areas and near water use plain wire or place wire inside split pipe.
+In high quality vegetation areas and near water use plain wire or place wire inside split pipes.

-Consider retrofitting existing fences with reflective materials e.g. CD’s ,aluminum plant tags
+Consider retrofitting existing fences with reflective materials such as CDs and aluminium plant tags.

 Consider if you really need a fence or could you use vegetation to enclose an area?

-Electric fencing can be used with caution. keep hot wire above 45cm allowing small fauna under.
+Electric fencing can be used with caution.
+Keep hot wire above 45cms so that small creatures can pass through safely.